junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ## For Creators

-### You need expensive hardware to encode Atmos
+### You need expensive hardware and Pro Tools to mix in Atmos
 FALSE.
-The RMU is expensive, but "Dolby Atmos Production Suite" is an addon for PT that is $300, a software renderer.
-You can also access EC3 Atmos encoding through Amazon Mediaconvert.
+The RMU is expensive, but "Dolby Atmos Production Suite" for mac is $300, and coupled with the free Atmos Music Panner, you can mix in Atmos in almost any DAW.
+DAPS can encode to EC3 in mp4.

+### You need to use a mac to mix in Atmos
+FALSE.
+Atmos features are available in DaVinci Resolve & Nuendo

+### You need expensive software to encode Atmos
+FALSE.
+Atmos encoding is available in cloud services such as Amazon.

 ### You need expensive hardware to encode DTS-X
 FALSE.
 DTS has said that DTS-X is a purely software solution (but may need routing hax in PT).
 The DTS-X creator suite is a few $K, but the encoder suite is cheaper.